Gaurav-0211/Comparison-Of-Performance-and-Efficiency-Of-Backend-Frameworks-Spring-Boot-and-Express.js/README.md

 ![Screenshot 2024-12-17 215413](https://github.com/user-attachments/assets/665c5180-8f33-4365-ae5a-ed91d6101fef)

 ###  I put together a summary of the results of the performance benchmarking tests.
 With this outcome in general, these results do provide somewhat clear insight both into
-### Spring Boot and Express.js, and then in on pros and cons compared across all metrics tested: request handling capacity, response time, memory usage and CPU utilization.
+### Spring Boot and Express.js, Then in on pros and cons compared across all metrics tested: request handling capacity, response time, memory usage and CPU utilization.